AlexProgrammerDE/balena-minecraft-server/README.md

 ## Hardware required

-* Raspberry Pi 4B ( We recommend the 4GB model.
+* Raspberry Pi 4B ( We recommend the 4GB or the 8GB model.
 1GB is not enough! )
 * A fan or cooling system to prevent lag caused by throttling
 * A 16GB or greater micro SD Card (we always recommend SanDisk Extreme Pro SD cards)
 * Power supply